 Here we are going to introduce how to add or change the Kindle dictionary.

 Add Dictionary to Kindle

 1 Download the dictionary file to computer

-The dictionary for Kindle is actually a .mobi file, we can download it freely from the internet or buy one from Amazon Kindle Store.
-Here I got a Collins Cobuild V3 dictionary file, yes I like Collins dictionary since my college years.
+The dictionary for Kindle is actually a .mobi file, which can be downloaded freely from the internet or bought from Amazon Kindle Store.
+Here I got a Collins Cobuild V3 dictionary file.
+Yes I like Collins dictionary since my college years.

 2 Plug Kindle to computer with USB Cable